axsemantics/rohrpost/README.rst

 rohrpost |travis| |coveralls| |pypi|
 ====================================

-**`rohrpost` is still very much a WIP project.
-Its interface and structure may still be subject to unpredictable changes.**

 `rohrpost` is a simple WebSocket protocol.
-It works very well with Django_ using Channels_ but will interface with every base service implementing the ASGI_ specification (which, at the moment, is mostly Channels_ with Daphne_).
+It works well with Django_ using Channels_ but will interface with every base service implementing the ASGI_ specification (which, at the moment, is primarily Channels_ with Daphne_).

 The client implementation is rohrpost-js_.

 Protocol
 --------

-The `rohrpost` protocol is very simple.
+The `rohrpost` protocol is simple.
 The client may send messages containing an `id` (integer), a `type` (string), and an optional data field (any JSON type):

 .. code:: JSON